Saturday, November 14, 2009

 49. Phosphorescent - Pride

 The sound of Pride played late night/early morning is a transcendental experience.
 'The Waves at Night' quite literally laps against the walls of the room you're in, the reverb that carries Matthew Houck's voice washes around and back again.
 But it's 'Wolves' that offers the closest summary of this record, with Houck singing 'Momma there's Wolves in the house/momma I tried to get them out.'
 It's a song that can transport you into the freezing foreground of a Jack London short story.
-The record closes with the title track, a pack of Houcks groaning and hollering in the vast, perfectly rendered expanse of Pride's univ
+The record closes with the title track, a pack of Houcks groaning and hollering in the vast, perfectly rendered expanse of Pride's universe.

 48. Cut Copy - In Ghost Colours